simoncblyth/opticks/notes/issues/review_sensor_id.rst

 * so how can GGeo identify sensor surfaces ?
-As this is GGeo code which has not long to live can just kludge it based on "photocathode" in the name
+As this is GGeo code which has not long to live can just kludge it based on "photocathode" in the name perhaps.

 GGeo::postDirectTranslation